zhongzhixu/WAN/README.md

 # WAN
-This repository provides an implementation of the ideation about self-harm and suicide (ISS) prediction model introduced in paper Network-based prediction of the disclosure of ideation about self-harm and suicide in online counseling sessions".
+This repository provides an implementation of the ideation about self-harm and suicide prediction model (ISSPM) introduced in paper "Network-based prediction of the disclosure of ideation about self-harm and suicide in online counseling sessions".

-CKA is a novel prognostic prediction model which exhibits superior performance on disease risk prediction and, in the meantime, generates possible risk propagation paths in a disease comorbidity network.
+ISSPM is a novel network-based prediction model harnessing the strength of complex network theory.
+It predicts the expression of self-harm and suicide ideation in an online text-based counseling platform.
+With such assistance, counselors can prepare in advance to pay attention to the impending utterance of ideation about self-harm and suicide.

-The general architecture of CNA is showed in the following.
+The general architecture of ISSPM is showed in the following.